auberginehill/list-my-apps-template-table/README.md

 #### Contributing
 Find a bug?
 Have a feature request?
-Please [create an Issue](https://github.com/auberginehill/list-my-apps-template-table/issues).
+Here is how you can contribute to this List My Apps Template -project:
+- [Submit bugs](https://github.com/auberginehill/list-my-apps-template-table/issues) and by help us verify fixes.
+- Feature request can be submitted by [creating an Issue](https://github.com/auberginehill/list-my-apps-template-table/issues).
+- [Submit pull requests](https://github.com/auberginehill/list-my-apps-template-table/pulls) for bug fixes and features and discuss existing proposals.